moisespr123/DLNA-Player/README.md

 2. Choose the drive letter.
 3. Press Open.
 4. Choose Renderer.
-5. Double click the track you want to play or press the "Play" button,
+5. Double click the track you want to play or press the "Play" button.

+# Playing music from your Tidal library
+This software uses the [OpenTidl](https://github.com/jackfagner/OpenTidl) C# library to provide Tidal streaming support.

+1. Go to Cloud -> Tidal
+2. Login with your username and password
+3. Click an album from your library.
+The tracks will appear on the right panel.
+4. Double click a track to add to the queue.
+You can also press the Enter key or select an item and press the "Add selected tracks" button.
+Multiple tracks can be selected.
+5. Play back the files by selecting a rendered and pressing the Play button (or double click a track)

 Tested using a HiBy R3 player Hi Res Player.
 Also works with foobar2000 using the DLNA plugin.